Nissan Rogue: Star Wars Edition

 A special edition model known as the "2017 Nissan Rogue: Rogue One Star Wars Limited Edition" inspired by the 2016 film Rogue One was released for the 2017 model year.
 Available with the glacier white or the magnetic black exterior color and charcoal interior, the Rogue One Edition is only available on the SV trim levels and features a panoramic moonroof, BOSE Audio System, black glossed front grille, black gloss accents on the front and rear bumper, black chrome door handles, black roof rails, black smoked twin LED projector headlights, black wheels, death trooper helmet replica, and Rogue One Edition badging and emblems on the exterior and the interior door sill panels as additional standard features for the Rogue One model versus the regular Nissan Rogue.
 Only 5,400 units of this limited edition were built.

 Safety

 The Rogue holds the Top Safety Pick for IIHS ratings.
 With the safety features from the first generation, it also includes lane departure warning, frontal collision warning, object detection warning (SL trim only), and a 360 degree backup camera.

-The Rogue platform placed surprisingly well in the Swedish Teknikens Värld Elk (Moose) Evasive maneuver test, managing an 84kph entry speed with the Qashqai and an 80kph entry speed with the AWD Rogue, scoring amongst and above many high end sports/supercars.
+The Rogue platform placed well in the Swedish Teknikens Värld Moose evasive maneuver test, managing an 84 km/h entry speed with the Qashqai and an 80 km/h entry speed with the AWD Rogue, scoring amongst and above many high end sports/supercars.